Table Of Contents

 Revolut – In Brief

-Revolut is a financial technology company that aims to simplify and modernise banking and other financial services, similar to other companies such as Monzo and Starling.
-Possibly the most successful fintech company in Europe, Revolut’s core product is an app based current account (although they are not yet a licensed UK bank), however, they offer a variety of other financial services alongside this.
+Revolut is a financial technology company that aims to simplify and modernise current accounts and other financial services, similar to other companies such as Monzo and Starling.
+Possibly the most successful fintech company in Europe, Revolut’s core product is an app based current account, however, they offer a variety of other financial services alongside this.

 Revolut Pros & Cons